rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 the container will be kept outside of the container.
 Thus, you will be able to directly use your configuration once finished in the container.

+If you want to keep your configuration versionned, please read [Keep your configuration][keep-your-configuration].

 ## Configuration